Learn about Delaware’s tax policies and other benefits the state has to offer to see if this is the right place for you to spend your retirement.

 Income you receive from pensions is subject to personal income tax in Delaware, but deductions may still apply.
 Social Security income, on the other hand, is exempt from state income taxes, which can help you maximize your Social Security benefits.
 However, federal taxes may still apply.

-While Delaware does impose personal income taxes, other tax benefits make it a tax-friendly state for retirees.
-The First State is among the best states to retire in for tax purposes.
+While Delaware does impose personal income taxes, other tax benefits can make it a tax-friendly state for retirees.
 Numerous advantages can help reduce the overall tax burden for retirees, including:

 Delaware is one of five states that does not impose state or local sales taxes.
 This allows you to save money on everyday purchases, shopping, and other major expenses.

-The First State has some of the lowest property taxes in the country, with an average effective property tax rate of 0.50%.3 This rate may vary depending on the county.
+The First State has some of the lowest property taxes in the country, with an average effective property tax rate of 0.50%.3 This rate may vary depending on the county or municipality.
 Some retirees may also be eligible for property tax relief programs.

 It is useful to note that Delaware does not have personal property taxes, so you will not owe annual taxes on RVs, boats, or automobiles on the state level.